Bounded-Independence Sampling of Edges for Combinatorial Graph Properties: Explicit Derandomization of Basis Finding in Cographic Matroids

 \subsection{Finding a Large Independent Set}

-\begin{lemma} Let $G = (V, E)$ be a graph with $m$ edges and the minimum cut $\geq \kappa\log(m)$ (with $\kappa$ as in \cref{cor:connectednessBoundedIndSampling}).
-Then, there is an explicit set of $2^{O(\log^2(m))}$ queries $Q\subseteq 2^E$, $|Q| = 2^{O(\log^2(m))}$, which guarantees that there is some $\hat{E} \in Q$ for which: \begin{enumerate} \item $|\hat{E}| \geq \frac{m}{10}$. \item $\mathrm{Ind}(\hat{E}) = 1$. \end{enumerate} \end{lemma}
+\begin{lemma} Let $G = (V, E)$ be a graph with $m$ edges and the minimum cut $\geq \kappa\log n$ (with $\kappa$ as in \cref{cor:connectedness-distribution-dnfs}).
+Then, there is an explicit set of $m^{O(\log\log(m))}$ queries $Q\subseteq 2^E$, $|Q| = m^{O(\log\log(m))}$, which guarantees that there is some $\hat{E} \in Q$ for which: \begin{enumerate} \item $|\hat{E}| \geq \frac{m}{10}$. \item $\mathrm{Ind}(\hat{E}) = 1$. \end{enumerate} \end{lemma}

-\begin{proof} By \cref{cor:connectednessBoundedIndSampling}, there exists an absolute constant $\kappa$ such that for a graph with minimal cut $> \kappa\log m$, subsampling the edges in a $O(\log m)$-wise independent manner with marginals $1/2$ yields a connected graph.
+\begin{proof} By \cref{cor:connectedness-distribution-dnfs}, there exists an explicit distribution $Y$ on $\{0, 1\}^m$ with marginals $\leq 1/2$ such that for a graph with minimal cut $> \kappa\log m$, subsampling the edges using $Y$ yields a connected graph with probability $1 - 1/\poly(m)$.
 In particular, this means that this graph has non-zero intersection with any cut, meaning that the edges in its complement form an independent set, i.e. do not fully contain any cut.
-However, since marginals are $1/2$, the complement also comes from an $O(\log m)$-wise independent distribution with marginals $1/2$.
-In particular, this means that with probability $1 -1/ \mathrm{poly}(m)$, the complement of each sample of edges from our $O(\log m)$-wise independent distribution with marginals $1/2$ contains a spanning forest of the graph.
-This ensures the sample of edges is independent in the cographic matroid.
+Hence, taking the distribution $Y'$ whose samples are complements of samples in $Y$, we ensure that sampling from $Y'$ gives an independent set with probability $1 - 1/\poly(m)$.

-Note that a simple Markov bound also gives us that the number of edges sampled from this distribution is at least $m/10$ with constant probability, and therefore there must exist a set $\hat{E} \in Q$ for which: \begin{enumerate} \item $|\hat{E}| \geq \frac{m}{10}$. \item $\mathrm{Ind}(\hat{E}) = 1$. \end{enumerate}
+Moreover, since the marginal probabilities of $Y$ are $\leq 1/2$, then the marginals for $Y'$ are $\geq 1/2$, meaning that by Markov's inequality, with probability $\Omega(1)$ $Y'$ samples $\geq m/10$ edges.
+Taking the union bound of this event and the connectedness events gives that with positive probability, a sample from $Y'$ is both connected and contains $\geq m/10$ edges.